stpelleg-org/php-composer-sample-azure/README.md

 # PHP Composer sample on Azure
 This sample installs monolog & php-timer with composer.

-## App Service Linux Deployment
+## App Service Linux Deployment (Use Linux Branch)
 > :warning: Remove the ".deployment" file with Linux deployments to avoid conflicting build scripts.

 If you deploy your app using zip deploy with "SCM_DO_BUILD_DURING_DEPLOYMENT" to "true", the Oryx build automation steps through the following sequence:
 Run custom script if specified by PRE_BUILD_SCRIPT_PATH.